The Norfolk Cruise Terminal sits in downtown Norfolk, just steps from the city’s most walkable cruise-passenger attractions, restaurants, and museums.

 Option 4 — Glass Light Lobby Speed Tour (25–35 min)

-Best for: Art interest, indoor option, rainy days
+Top for: Art interest, indoor option, rainy days

 What you do: 7-minute walk to the Glass Light Hotel & Gallery at 201 Granby Street.
 Walk into the lobby.
 Spend 15 minutes looking at the chandelier, the corridor pieces, and the bar installation.
 Walk back.